plone/training/mastering_plone/dexterity_2.rst

 ..  admonition:: Solution
     :class: toggle

-    No, it would make no difference since the viewlet is already bound to the marker interface :py:class:`ploneconf.site.behaviors.social.ISocial`.
+    No, it would make no difference since the viewlet is already bound to the marker interface :class:`ploneconf.site.behaviors.social.ISocial`.

 .. _dexterity2-catalogindex-label: